philipyoo/backbeat/docs/lifecycle.md

 the necessary info in the message JSON data to limit the listing to this range.

-### Lifecycle Producer
+### Lifecycle Bucket Processor (LBP)

-The producer's responsibility is to list objects in lifecycled buckets, and publish to kafka queues the actual lifecycle actions to execute on objects.
+LBP's responsibility is to list objects in lifecycled buckets, and publish to kafka queues the actual lifecycle actions to execute on objects.
 For now, supported actions are expiration actions.

-More specifically, the producer is part of a kafka consumer group that processes items from the *backbeat-lifecycle-bucket-tasks* topic.
+More specifically, the LBP is part of a kafka consumer group that processes items from the *backbeat-lifecycle-bucket-tasks* topic.
 For each of them, it does the following: